 It was the Feast of the Presentation and I suppose I was presenting myself to God.

-For more weekly prayer and spirituality reflections, go to www.pray.com.au.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+For more weekly prayer and spirituality reflections, go to www.pray.com.au.James O'Brien is an Editorial Assistant with Jesuit Communications.